 Mindfulness Based Cognitive Therapy (MBCT).
+This is the evidence based course which was first found to be a significant support for people with chronic recurrent depression.
+But it has also been found to be beneficial for people with all sorts of mental and physical health issues as well as people struggling with the simple challenges of ordinary life.
 I am accredited teacher of this eight week course and teach for the Oxford Mindfulness Centre through the year.
 If you want to learn mindfulness through this course format then please see the Oxford Mindfulness Centre web-site.

 More details of these retreats will appear as I arrange them but do register your interest through the contact section.
 Alternatively if you have a group which would like to set up such a retreat I am very happy to be booked in for this.